Protest at IMF, World Bank meetings over Nigeria’s borrowings

 “Nigeria continues to repay this money (loans) despite the deficit in our infrastructure, in other social sectors that suffer significantly, like almost the collapse of education, healthcare system, and other important aspects of governance like security.

-“This is another scam, because in 2020, during the COVID, the Nigerian government approached IMF for a loan of $3.4 billion with a view to cushioning the effects of COVID.
+“This is another scam, because in 2020, during the COVID, Nigerian government approached IMF for a loan of $3.4 billion with a view to cushion the effects of COVID.
 But what we have seen was that the money was not judiciously utilized, and ordinary Nigerians that were promised palliatives did not see any palliative.
-“In fact, because of the official corruption, money was diverted by different agencies and parastatals in the name of palliatives.
+“Infact, because of the official corruption, money were diverted by different agencies and parastatals in the name of palliatives.

 “We all remember how NNPC came to the National Assembly to testify about the billions they used in the name of COVID palliatives.
-We also remembered the Ministry of Humanitarian Affairs Ministry, how they told the whole nation that, while children were at home, they were doing a school feeding program.
+We also remembered the ministry of Humanitarian Affairs Ministry, how they told the whole nation that, while children were at home, that they were doing school feeding program.

-“But they borrow this money, they finance non-economic projects.
-In many instances, the so-called constituency projects is also taking a large chunk of the money they are borrowing to finance the budget.
+“But they borrow this money, they finance non economic projects.
+In many instances the so called constituency projects is also taking large chunk of the money they are borrowing to finance the budget.

-“So, we have come to discuss with them to express our worries and concern, that the non-transparent spendings of money borrowed by our government are of great concern to us, and that they must not continue to give these monies without putting accountability mechanism and also safe reporting for whistleblowers.
+“So, we have come to discuss with them to express our worries and concern, that the non transparent spendings of money borrowed by our government is of a great concern to us, and that they must not continue to give these monies without putting accountability mechanism and also safe reporting for whistle blowers.

 “And if these monies are meant for the people of Nigeria, then they must involve non-state actors at least to observe and monitor how these monies are spent.